 However, way back in the olden days, Shinda and his slithering friends were known for putting out a lot of doujins centering around policewomen.
-These were some really good books, usually focusing around the non-hetero relationships of the girls, with occasional ventures into other genres.
-Then, in 1997, they went one step further and produced their own hentai OVA, which was first distributed on VHS and then made its way online from there.
+These were some really good books; usually focusing around the non-hetero relationships of the girls, with occasional ventures into other genres.
+Then, in 1997, they went one step further.
+They produced their own hentai OVA for VHS, which then later made its way online from there.

 Such is the legend of Police Girl Yayoi, but is it actually any good?

 The story centers around a young woman who wakes up in a strange room.
 Her hands are cuffed, she is partly undressed, and she doesn’t remember who she is or how she ended up there.
 The only clues are the police uniform she’s wearing and an assortment of strange toys littered about the room.

 Naturally, she begins to work on an escape plan while also attempting to figure out who she is.
 This is made difficult as she begins to experience intrusive thoughts, unsure if they are fragments of memories or mere erotic fantasies.
 With her attention increasingly drawn towards the toys, she figures they must be the key to unlocking the truth.
 Thus, she decides to “investigate” them.